WMBFSU

 These by-laws may be amended by a two-thirds vote of those present at a duly constituted meeting.

 1.Fees.
 Fees for all high school games and tournaments shall conform to the negotiated fee set by the MPA.
-The
+The fee schedule for junior high and middle school games will be as negotiated by the Executive Committee with individual schools or conferences.

-If a question should arise regarding the payment of fees and expenses, the officials may accept the fee and
+If a question should arise regarding the payment of fees and expenses, the officials may accept the fee and immediately notify the Secretary-Treasurer of the deficiency and failure to make restitution to the officials may result in notification of board officials to refuse to work future games at the school of schools involved.

 Tournament Fees.
 Tournament fees shall conform to the negotiated fees set by the MPA.

 Mileage.
-Mileage in all cases shall be as stipulated by negotiated contract with the MPA Fees
+Mileage in all cases shall be as stipulated by negotiated contract with the MPA Fees Committee.

 2.Working Conditions.